top of page

 Arnu married Carѐne Zaayman in December 2009, his high school sweetheart, the same pretty girl he started dating three months before his accident.
 Other than being emotional about marrying the girl of his dreams standing on his left side, on his right side was his best man, making a toast to him and his bride.
 His best friend who steered the boat over his leg in 2003 and drove him to the hospital, stood next to him as his best man at his wedding.
 In that moment, Arnu was marked by true friendship as both his best friends were holding his hands, ready to walk another mile.

 Arnu and I sat at the Botanical gardens in Stellenbosch as he relived his accident and life to this point.
 Moreover, he also had a moment to share his dreams for Rio 2016.
 In September this year, Arnu will be participating in his third Paralympic games.
-He hope to bring back the gold medal for the 100m sprint.
-The journey from London to now was however not smooth.
-For two years after London, Arnu was plagued with injuries and he could hardly compete in any sport events.
-He even had to undergo an operation for his knee.
-I was reminded that no one was guaranteed and easy life without challenges and obstacles.
-“It is these moments that made me who I am today” “Someone asked me if I am over protective with my son, and I answered NO!
-I know that when he falls, he will get up again and he will be stronger than before…We need to learn to embrace the tough moment of life”
+He hopes to bring back the gold medal for the 100m sprint.

-I asked Arnu to share some tips on how to overcome difficult times and built resilience, since I know we can all relate to this part of his story.
+I asked Arnu to share some tips on how to overcome difficult times and build resilience, since I know we can all relate to this part of his story.
 Here is what he had to say:

 1. Do not try to get out of your situation but allow God to take you through it.